Shoumik29/Wav2Lip-in-Tensorflow/readme.md

 You need all the files in this folder and also files from the [drive](https://drive.google.com/drive/folders/1OK2FUVBdd6y19i9E1jEQ6SQe42epgV8v) link to run the make_video.py program

+The face detection part was from this [repo](https://github.com/1adrianb/face-alignment) which we found in the [wav2lip](https://github.com/Rudrabha/Wav2Lip) repo